 The committee may also consider any significant changes in or to our industry, and general economic conditions.
 Individual NEO contributions are noted in the context of considering our overall financial and operating results and in evaluating outcomes on any specific performance-based short- and long-term incentive awards.
 When performance-based awards are granted, the designated performance measures are selected in advance and certified by the committee at the start of the performance period.
 Performance goals or measures may change from year to year.
-Decisions on pay not tied to performance-based incentive awards are made at the committee's discretion.
+Decisions on pay not tied to performance-based incentive awards are made at the committee's discretion, with subjective goals sometimes attached.
 In those cases there is no weighting of assessed factors, no formulaic modeling of how to tie company or individual achievement to awards, no fixed position on whether prior compensation should be considered in making compensation decisions, or whether or how to incorporate any other criteria-based measures into the compensation-setting process.

 Role of compensation consultant.
-The committee used Villareal Associates ("Villareal"), a Tulsa, Oklahoma-based compensation consultant, to assist it in determining the types and amounts of the compensation paid to our executives for 2017.
+The committee used Villareal Associates ("Villareal"), a Tulsa, Oklahoma-based compensation consultant, to assist it in determining the types and amounts of the compensation paid to our executives for 2018.
 The committee has used the services of Villareal as its independent compensation consultant since 2009.
 Villareal provided peer and survey information used in determining all components of our NEOs' reported compensation.
-Villareal also worked with our management and the head of our human resources department to create the metrics used in our performance-based incentive awards.
+Villareal also worked with our management and the vice president of our human resources department to create the metrics used in our performance-based incentive awards.

-In 2017, we incurred fees of \$41,895 from Villareal for all executive compensation services.
+In 2018, we incurred fees of \$38,225 from Villareal, all of which was for executive compensation services.
 The committee's selection of Villareal was not based on a recommendation by our management, but was based on the committee's preferences.
 At its February 2018 meeting, the committee reviewed the compensation consultant independence questionnaire completed by Villareal.
 Based on Villareal's answers to the questionnaire and committee discussion, the committee determined there is no conflict of interest created by Villareal's work for either the committee or the company.